-In this study we examined, how the microbiota of the bumble bee B. terrestris changes over time when exposed to outdoor environments.
-We placed ten bumble bee colonies within a semi-field experiment into separate outdoor flight cages to answer the following questions: (1) How much does the gut-microbiota composition and diversity of adult bumble bees change over time when exposed to outdoor environments?
-(2) Does the exposure to different flower diversities influence the gutmicrobiota of adult bumble bees?
+In this study we examined, how the microbiota of the bumble bee B. terrestris changes over time when exposed to outdoor conditions.
+We placed ten bumble bee colonies within a semifield experiment into separate outdoor flight cages to answer the following questions: (1) How much does the gut-microbiota composition and diversity of adult bumble bees change over time when exposed to outdoor environments?
+(2) Does the exposure to different flower diversities influence the gut-microbiota of adult bumble bees?

-132 2 Material and Methods
+2 Material and methods

-133 2.1 Preparation of the field plots
+2.1 Preparation of the field plots

-134 Experiments were conducted in 2022 at the Biocenter of the Faculty of Biology of the Ludwig-135 Maximilians-University of Munich.
-We built a total of ten free flight cages using durable and non-136 impregnated nets as well as pine wood poles that covered a plot area of 2×2 meter and 1.75 meter 137 height.
-Plants that are known to be frequently visited by bumble bees were sown out in eight of the 138 plots in advance to bumble bee hive deposition: Trifolium repens, Trifolium pratense and Brassica 139 napus.
-To create plots with higher plant diversity, four of the plots included seeds of Phacelia 140 tanacetifolia, Medicago sativa, Borago officinalis and Papaver rhoeas.
-In each plot 75 g of seeds were 141 used.
-Two additional plots (9 & 10) were built around already existing native plants which were 142 accessible to native pollinators.
-If necessary, plots were watered and plant growth observed on a weekly 143 basis.
-As the first eight plots were built in early April, all plants growing inside were sheltered from 144 visitation of other pollinators.
-About ten weeks after sowing, the plots were sorted according to the 145 observed flower diversity including also naturally growing plants.
-Pictures were taken of each plot to 146 index the blooming plants inside, which were ranked from 0 (lowest diversity) to 9 (highest diversity).
-147 Despite this planned setup of flower diversity gradient, individual bumble bees managed to escape and 148 foraged on an unknown diversity of flowers outside of the outdoor flight cages.
+Experiments were conducted in 2022 at the Biocenter of the Faculty of Biology of the Ludwig-Maximilians-University of Munich.
+We built a total of ten free flight cages using durable and non-impregnated nets as well as pine wood poles that covered a plot area of 2 × 2 meter and 1.75 meter height.
+Plants that are known to be frequently visited by bumble bees were sown out in eight of the plots in advance to bumble bee hive deposition: Trifolium repens, Trifolium pratense and Brassica napus.
+To create plots with higher plant diversity, four of the plots included seeds of Phacelia tanacetifolia, Medicago sativa, Borago officinalis and Papaver rhoeas.
+In each plot 75 g of seeds were used.
+If necessary, plots were watered and plant growth observed on a weekly basis.
+As the first eight plots were built in early April, all plants growing inside were sheltered from visitation of other pollinators.
+About ten weeks after sowing, the plots were sorted according to the observed flower diversity including naturally growing plants.
+Two additional plots (9 & 10) were built around already existing native plants which were accessible to native pollinators.
+Pictures were taken of each plot to index the blooming plants inside, which were ranked from 0 (lowest diversity) to 9 (highest diversity).
+The two plots around native plants represent the most extreme conditions with rank 0 (mainly mowed grass, with few flowers of Centaurea nigra and Lotus corniculatus) until rank 9 (natural meadow with high flower diversity including Trifolium pratense, Medicago sativa, Cirsium arvense, Knautia arvensis, Lotus corniculatus, Borago officinalis, Centaurea nigra, Silene nutans & Galium mollugo).
+Despite this planned setup of flower diversity gradient, individual bumble bees managed to escape and foraged on an unknown diversity of flowers outside of the outdoor flight cages.

-149 2.2 Bumble bee sampling and sample processing
+2.2 Bumble bee sampling and sample processing